openpublishoperation/devops-learn-pr/docs/git/centralized-to-git.md

 For most development teams, the time spent trying to migrate history is typically better spent on other areas of the migration that have a higher return on investment, especially improving processes.
-The VSTS team has observed this while migrating numerous customers from a centralized system to Git, including many customers at Microsoft.
+The Azure DevOps team has observed this while migrating numerous customers from a centralized system to Git, including many customers at Microsoft.
 In almost all cases, we recommend the tip migration.

 ### Maintaining your old version control system

 During and after a migration, developers will still need access to the history in your old version control system, so you can’t simply shut the old system down once you’ve migrated.
 This is especially true if you’ve